matextrem/streamdeck-tickertap/README.md

   - **5 minutes** - _Every 5 minutes_.
   - **30 minutes** - _Every 30 minutes_.
   - **1 hour** - _Hourly_.
+- Currency: Select the currency you want to use for the price display (Only for Crypto)
 - Total: Show/Hide the amount owned multiplied by the price
   - **Amount** - Amount owned
 - Rising/Falling colors: Let you choose the color you want for Rising/Falling stocks.